andrewtavis/slides/oss_maintenance_and_community_building/slides.md

 Number of participants: #

 Topics
-  All: Introductions 👋
+  • All: Introductions 👋
+  • All: meeting_ground_rules
-  Recap done by: Name
+  • Recap done by: Name
-  All: Does anyone want a calendar invite to the dev sync?
+  • All: Does anyone want a calendar invite to the dev sync?
-  All: Go through the project board: link_to_project_board
+  • All: Go through the project board: link_to_project_board
-  Participant: Topic of discussion
+  • Participant: Topic of discussion

 Tasks
-- [] Task
+• [] Task

 Recap

 Here's the recap for Saturday's dev sync 🧑‍💻♻️

-- Link to pad, summary of topics, etc
+• Link to pad, summary of topics, etc

 The next dev sync will be [YYYY/MM/DD](zonestamp).
 New joiners are always welcome!

-Nice outro 😊
 ```

 <div id="progress" class="w-9/12"/>